 Like many food lovers, I’m drawn to unusual flavour combinations.
 When I cook, they make me feel like a potions master or a mad scientist, trying to make the biggest, most colourful explosion.
 Most of the time, weird flavour pairings reveal themselves to be unexpectedly delightful (as I say, most of the time, let’s not dwell on New Zealand’s jelly chocolate bar which I still regret eating) but we’re usually reluctant to take the risk because what we expect is ingrained.
 Sweet needs to be sweet.
 Full stop.

 Adding herbs to desserts is nothing new or avant-garde.
 We’re all accustomed to recipes combining mint, thyme, rosemary or basil with fruit, so seeing blackberry and bay together was no surprise, especially as I made and devoured a bramble jam with them only recently.
 They share similar spicy notes which are no doubt captured in Jo Malone’s bottled fragrance, or in blackberry compote stewed with bay leaves then served in a crumble or dolloped on pancakes.
-However, it was the chocolate which caused my scepticism.
+However, it was the chocolate brownie itself which caused my scepticism.

 After all, chocolate is a powerful flavour!
 There’s a reason why a simple bar of chocolate, chocolate ice cream, chocolate muffins, chocolate Angel Delight (although, that might just be me) hasn’t gone out of fashion as, often, the flavour doesn’t need any tinsel to dress it up.
 Does bitter dark chocolate work with a bay leaf’s floral flavour?